MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_reg_load_key_information.md

 ### -field DesiredAccess

 The access mask that was specified by the thread that is trying to load the registry key.
-For more information about this access mask, see the description of the <i>DesiredAccess</i> parameter of the <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-zwcreatekey">ZwCreateKey</a> routine.
+For more information about this access mask, see the description of the *DesiredAccess* parameter of the [ZwCreateKey](/windows-hardware/drivers/ddi/wdm/nf-wdm-zwcreatekey) routine.

 ### -field RootHandle

 An optional pointer to a location that receives the handle to the root of the hive that is being loaded.
-This member can be non-<b>NULL</b> if an application hive is  being loaded.
-In all other cases, this member should be <b>NULL</b>.
+This member can be non-**NULL** if an application hive is being loaded.
+In all other cases, this member should be **NULL**.

 ### -field CallContext

-Optional driver-defined context information that the driver's <a href="/windows-hardware/drivers/ddi/wdm/nc-wdm-ex_callback_function">RegistryCallback</a> routine can supply.
+Optional driver-defined context information that the driver's [RegistryCallback](/windows-hardware/drivers/ddi/wdm/nc-wdm-ex_callback_function) routine can supply.

 ### -field ObjectContext

-A pointer to driver-defined context information that the driver has associated with a registry object by calling the <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-cmsetcallbackobjectcontext">CmSetCallbackObjectContext</a> routine.
+A pointer to driver-defined context information that the driver has associated with a registry object by calling the [CmSetCallbackObjectContext](/windows-hardware/drivers/ddi/wdm/nf-wdm-cmsetcallbackobjectcontext) routine.

 ### -field Reserved